 Giving a blood sample is usually pretty simple, but if you have a needle phobia, scar tissue from repeated sticks, or veins that roll away from the needle under pressure, showing up to the lab can be a frustrating or even scary prospect.

 Why are so many blood tests required for RA?
 Once treatment begins, you’ll need to visit the lab regularly to check how active your RA is and to find out how your medication is working.
 And some RA drugs need to be monitored to stay ahead of possible side effects.
-Some tests measure general levels of inflammation in your body, while the Vectra blood test measures specific biomarkers that provide information about your RA.
+Some tests measure general levels of inflammation in your body, while the Vectra blood test measures specific biomarkers that provide information about your RA’s activity status.

 That's all fine and good, but how can you make your next blood draw less stressful?
 Follow this advice from a phlebotomist—the pro on the other end of the needle.